janboddez/share-on-mastodon/readme.txt

 More detailed instructions can be found on [this plugin's GitHub page](https://github.com/janboddez/share-on-mastodon).

 == Changelog ==
+= 0.11.0 =
+More flexible/robust instance URL handling.
+New plugin options.

 = 0.10.1 =
 Avoid duplicate posts CPT without explicit custom field support.